Julia Holter

-Julia Shammas Holter (born December 18, 1984) is an American singer-songwriter, record producer, composer, artist and academic, based in Los Angeles.
+Julia Shammas Holter (born December 18, 1984) is an American singer-songwriter, record producer, composer, artist, and academic, based in Los Angeles.
+Her work has received critical acclaim and incorporates elements of art pop, chamber pop, baroque pop and ambient.
 Following three independent album productions, Holter released Tragedy as her first official studio album in 2011.
 Ekstasis followed in 2012.
-After signing with Domino Records in 2013, she released the albums Loud City Song (2013), Have You in My Wilderness (2015) and the live-in-the-studio album In the Same Room (2017).
-Most recently, her double album Aviary was released in 2018.
+After signing with Domino Records in 2013, she released the albums Loud City Song (2013), Have You in My Wilderness (2015), the live-in-the-studio album In the Same Room (2017) and the double album Aviary (2018).

+Holter composed the score for the 2020 film Never Rarely Sometimes Always and released Behind the Wallpaper (2023) in collaboration with Spektral Quartet and Alex Temple.
+Her most recent studio album is Something in the Room She Moves, released in 2024.

 Holter has also collaborated with other musicians, including Nite Jewel, Laurel Halo, Ariel Pink, Ducktails, Linda Perhacs, Michael Pisaro, and Jean-Michel Jarre.

 Biography

 Holter was born in Milwaukee, Wisconsin.
 At age six her family moved to Los Angeles, where she later attended the Alexander Hamilton High School.
-She studied music at The University of Michigan for four years, graduating with a degree in composition.
+She studied music at University of Michigan for four years, graduating with a degree in composition.
 After seeing Michael Pisaro perform an avant-garde composition in Michigan, she was inspired to study with him at CalArts, where she graduated from another composition program.

 Holter contributed songs to multiple compilation albums in 2008.
 In 2010, she began playing with Linda Perhacs' band and released a CD-R titled Celebration and a collection of live recordings.